kabiroberai/WacroExample/README.md

 # Wacro Example

 This is an example macro built using [Wacro](https://github.com/kabiroberai/Wacro).
+You're encouraged to go through the Wacro README for context.

-## Building the raw macro
+## Updating the raw macro

 This step is necessary if you update the ExampleRaw target; you must update ExampleRaw.wasm.dylib in tandem.